Frequently Asked Questions about Nkwúkwma Pemberton

 Isn’t there a need for another exit for emergencies, wildfires, etc.?

 There are many residential developments throughout the Pemberton and the Sea to Sky region that have single access points, due to challenging terrain, land ownership and/or environmental constraints.
-Consideration will be given to determine if an emergency access can be provided for alternative egress.
+The neighbourhood provides a four-season emergency access (less than 8% grade) via the Friendship Trail connection through to Fernwood Drive and there is an expectation that from Fernwood to Eagle Drive there would be a boulevard to ensure one lane flowed.

 The traffic study was conducted during 2021 when volumes may have been less due to Covid pandemic.
 Also, the traffic changes at different times of year.
 Is this study accurate?